Facts at a Glance About Toy Story Mania!:

 Queue: The queue starts outdoors if there’s overflow.
 The outdoor area isuncovered.
 The indoor queue is brightly lit.
 The lines do have some corners that are slightly tight for wheelchairs & ECVs, but we found that it was manageable.
 Since you’ve been shrunk and you’re walking through Andy’s bedroom, you’ll see giant toys everywhere.
 Even the ceiling is decorated with toys and games like scrabble and checkers.
 Adults will enjoy reminiscing about their favorite games, and most kids will feel right at home in this atmosphere.

 Wheelchairs and ECVs use the main queue entrance.
 At one point in the queue, all wheelchair and ECV riders will take an alternative route which will lead to a special loading area.
-The regular queue includes stairs.
-The FASTPASS queue also allows guests to take the alternative route to bypass stairs and to utilize the special loading area.
+The regular queue includes stairs so if you wish to bypass the stairs, request the alternative queue.
+The Genie+ queue also allows guests to take the alternative route to bypass stairs and to utilize the special loading area.

 If you’re transferring to the ride car seat and you can walk, they’ll have you park your chair along the divider bar.
 You may need to walk approximately 10-15 steps, depending upon where you parked.
 If you can’t walk, and you’re in an ECV or scooter, you’ll be transferred to a manual wheelchair.
 You then have the choice to transfer to the ride seat, or to ride on the wheelchair.
 If you’re transferring, they will ride the wheelchair right up to the side of the vehicle.
 You’ll walk a couple steps directly into the ride car.